OntimizeWeb/docs/_ontimize_web_ngx_filemanager/services/01-filemanager-sdms.md

 ---
-permalink: /filemanager/filemanagerservice/dms
+permalink: /filemanager/filemanagerservice/sdms
 title: "File Manager Service"
 ---

 {% include base_path %}
 {% include toc %}

-The `FileManagerOntimizeService` class provide a collection of methods to manage files and folders.
-The most common operations performed on files include uploading, downloading, deleting and searching from files, as well as creating and deleting folders for organising the work space.
+The `FileManagerS3Service` class provide a collection of methods to manage files and folders.
+The most common operations performed on files include uploading, downloading, deleting, coping, moving and searching from files, as well as creating and deleting folders for organising the work space.

 ## File data model